UCREL/pymusas/docs/docs/usage/how_to/tag_text.md

 <details>
 <summary>Expand</summary>

-In this example we will not be using spaCy for tokenisation, lemmatisation, and POS tagging, as we will be using the [CyTag toolkit](https://github.com/UCREL/CyTag) that has been wrapped in a docker container.
-Therefore, first you will need to [install docker](https://docs.docker.com/get-docker/).
+In this example, we will not be using spaCy for tokenization, lemmatization, and POS tagging, as we will be using the [CyTag toolkit](https://github.com/UCREL/CyTag) that has been wrapped in a docker container.
+Therefore, first, you will need to [install docker](https://docs.docker.com/get-docker/).

 We assume that you would like to tag the following text, of which this text is stored in the file named `welsh_text_example.txt`.
-The example text is taken from the Welsh Wikipedia page on the topic of [`Bank` as a financial institution.](https://cy.wikipedia.org/wiki/Banc) With an additional random sentence at the end to demonstrate the Multi Word Expression (MWE) identification and tagging attributes of the tagger.
+The example text is taken from the Welsh Wikipedia page on the topic of [`Bank` as a financial institution.](https://cy.wikipedia.org/wiki/Banc) With an additional random sentence at the end to demonstrate the Multi-Word Expression (MWE) identification and tagging attributes of the tagger.

 ``` txt title="welsh_text_example.txt"
 Sefydliad cyllidol yw bancwr neu fanc sy'n actio fel asiant talu ar gyfer cwsmeriaid, ac yn rhoi benthyg ac yn benthyg arian.
 Yn rhai gwledydd, megis yr Almaen a Siapan, mae banciau'n brif berchenogion corfforaethau diwydiannol, tra mewn gwledydd eraill, megis yr Unol Daleithiau, mae banciau'n cael eu gwahardd rhag bod yn berchen ar gwmniau sydd ddim yn rhai cyllidol.
 Adran Iechyd Cymru.
 ```

-First we will need to run the CyTag toolkit, more specifically we will run version 1 of the toolkit as we have a mapping from the POS tags produced in version 1 (the [basic CorCencC POS tagset](https://cytag.corcencc.org/tagset?lang=en)) to the POS tags that the USAS lexicon uses (the USAS core POS tagset) within the pre-configured Welsh PyMUSAS `RuleBasedTagger` tagger.
+First, we will need to run the CyTag toolkit, more specifically we will run version 1 of the toolkit as we have a mapping from the POS tags produced in version 1 (the [basic CorCencC POS tagset](https://cytag.corcencc.org/tagset?lang=en)) to the POS tags that the USAS lexicon uses (the USAS core POS tagset) within the pre-configured Welsh PyMUSAS `RuleBasedTagger` tagger.

 ``` bash
 cat welsh_text_example.txt | docker run -i --rm ghcr.io/ucrel/cytag:1.0.4 > welsh_text_example.tsv
 ```

-We now have a `tsv` version of the file that has been tokenised, lemmatised, and POS tagged.
+We now have a `tsv` version of the file that has been tokenized, lemmatized, and POS tagged.
 The `welsh_text_example.tsv` file should contain the following (I have added column headers here to explain what each column represents, these headers should not be in your file, also note that the "Mutation" column is optional):

 <details>
 <summary>welsh_text_example.tsv:</summary>